Skip to main content

 Estrogen Metabolism and Carcinogenic Pathways

-The link between chronic alcohol consumption and an increased risk of is well-established, and the primary mechanism is understood to be hormonal.
+The link between chronic alcohol consumption and an increased risk of breast cancer is well-established, and the primary mechanism is understood to be hormonal.
 The issue extends beyond a simple elevation of estradiol.
 The critical factor lies in how alcohol alters the downstream metabolic pathways of estrogen.
 Estrogen is metabolized in the liver via hydroxylation into several key metabolites, primarily 2-hydroxyestrone (2-OHE1) and 16-alpha-hydroxyestrone (16α-OHE1).

 These metabolites have different biological activities.
 The 2-OHE1 metabolite is considered “protective,” as it is a weak estrogen with minimal proliferative effects on breast tissue.
 In contrast, 16α-OHE1 is a potent, biologically active estrogen that promotes cellular proliferation and has been implicated in carcinogenesis.